vgarshin/gsom_tel_ai_bot/README.md

 ## Manual

-Build an image to eun all services, image is based on image for Data Science environment at the platform [GSOM JupyterHub](https://github.com/vgarshin/gsom_jhub_deploy).
+Build an image to run all services, image is based on image for Data Science environment at the platform [GSOM JupyterHub](https://github.com/vgarshin/gsom_jhub_deploy).
 Command to build:

 ```bash
 sudo docker build -t mibadsaitel dockerfiledsaitel